thien/spacebodies.cpp/Report/Report.md

 | 50000 | 7 | 0.049742 | 55.82085714 | 55.87059914 | 0.000146939975 |
 | 50000 | 8 | 0.056105 | 54.79475 | 54.850855 | 0.0001151510654 |

-As the processor in question includes hyperthreading, it may obfuscate the results in some manner.
+As the processor in question includes hyper-threading, it may obfuscate the results in some manner.
 The program depends on its floating point operations.
-The use of hyperthreading provides the illusion of 8 threads, whereas in reality, floating point registers are shared between a virtual thread and a physical core, reducing the effectiveness of the extra threads.
+The use of hyper-threading provides the illusion of 8 threads, whereas in reality, floating point registers are shared between a virtual thread and a physical core, reducing the effectiveness of the extra threads.
 This is shown in the graph below, where diminishing returns can be seen from 4 threads onwards.
 Therefore, we treat the rest of Gustafson's formula using 4 threads; representing the physical cores.

 For 50,000 bodies $K=0.0002255879951$ is chosen from the 1 thread operation.
-This Results in S being $4 \times (1-3) \times 0.000225.. = 4.000675$.
+This Results in S being $4 + (1-4) \times 0.000225.. = 4.000675$.
 This law is respected when we compare the speedup from 4 threads against 1 thread, where the speedup is 3.77x. ('8 Threads' provides a speedup of 4.0097x which is within margin of error).

 ![Red represents 50,000 body operations, and blue represents 20,000 bodies.](20k-50k.png)